valinsky/blog/content/posts/mocking.md

 ```

 To properly test our function we'll need 2 unit tests.
 The first test covers the happy path scenario, where the API request returns a 200 response and a dictionary.
 The second test covers the exception scenario, where the API request returns a non 200 response and a reason.
 The `requests.get(f"https://api.github.com/users/{user}")` API call is our dependency.
 If we don't mock the dependency, the request will be made on every test run.
 Not mocking API calls in unit tests is bad for a multitude of reasons:
-* GitHub's API has to behave as expected and not change.
+* The API has to behave as expected and not change.
 * Network issues can cause the unit tests to fail.
 * Test execution time can significantly increase.
 * Non-free API requests can substantially increase cost.